lamrosset/aSi-data/README.md

 # Research data supporting "Signatures of paracrystallinity in amorphous silicon"
-This dataset reports the following study: https://www.nature.com/articles/s41467-025-57406-4
+This dataset supports the following study: https://www.nature.com/articles/s41467-025-57406-4

 ## Dataset ranging from disorder to order